+'''

-''' Daily Planet task: syncs weblog list with Roller, refreshes Technorati stats tasks.daily=org.roller.presentation.planet.SyncWebsitesTask '''
+Daily Planet task: syncs weblog list with Roller, refreshes Technorati stats tasks.daily=org.apache.roller.ui.core.tasks.SyncWebsitesTask

+'''

 As with the refresh-entries tasks, some have found that sync-websites runs best outside of Roller.
 You can run it from cron or Windows Task Scheduler too.
 And again, UNIX users can use rollertask.sh to do this.